serwei/log4shell-docker-test/README.md

 - Spring Boot: is very impressive for developers, but Docker-Compose is better for putting services together.
 - Tomcat: is a b*tch* and modding its official images are a trip to Hell: I tried to put log4j into a few and ultimately wasted time on CLASSPATHing Docker *and* Tomcat
 - Exploits: are scary.
 After this exercise I have first-hand experience on only just Log4Shell... omg
+- Exploits: I'm curious why the use of X-Api-Version, or "XML Configuration File Path" in the Windows demo work, but not when I try "User-Agent"?
 - Windows Subsystem for Linux: this tripped me up a while testing the original demo. "curl" in Powershell is a bad imitation of "curl.exe" from WSL